Mohun Bagan and East Bengal hold several meetings with FSDL over future ISL participation | Goal.com

 The second round of talks happened in Kolkata recently where East Bengal officials Debabrata Sarkar and Saikat Ganguly were present.
 Mohun Bagan also held separate discussions with ISL officials on the same day.

-The two Kolkata-giants have also broken away from the union of six rebel I-League outfits and did not attend the meeting of these clubs on Tuesday in New Delhi.
+The two clubs have also broken away from the union of six rebel I-League outfits and did not attend the meeting of these clubs on Tuesday in New Delhi.

 There had been several discussions in the past between the clubs and FSDL to join the ISL, but the franchise fee of Rs 15 Crore had been a deterrent.